Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 - TAD is a stable **unit of replication-time regulation** [[11]](https://www.nature.com/articles/nature13986).

 ![](/assets/TAD.jpg)
 [Figure4](https://doi.org/10.1016/j.tibs.2018.03.006).
 Hi-C Detected Chromatin Folding Paradigms.
 TADs (more tightly folded than regions between them) are on-diagonal boxes of contact enrichment.
 Loops are radially symmetric peaks of contact intensity, often located at the corners of TADs in mammalian cells.
 Off-diagonal boxes indicate interactions due to compartmentation.
 Right: TADs and loops may be either mostly transcriptionally active (grey) or inactive (black).
 Loops may also be more tightly folded, but additionally have an increased likelihood of contact between their boundaries or anchors.
 Compartmentation is indicated by homotypic (active–active or inactive–inactive) TAD–TAD interactions.
-The bona fide pattern of chromatin folding is unknown and indicated only schematically.
+The bona fide pattern of chromatin folding is unknown and indicated only schematically. **Figure by Eagen, Kyle P. Trends in Biochemical Sciences (2018).**

 ### Sub TAD and insulation neighborhoods<a name="124"></a>
 TADs can be further divided into smaller sub-TADs observed from high-resolution 5C ofmouse ESCs [[12]](https://www.ncbi.nlm.nih.gov/pubmed/23706625).
 It **resembles TADs** displays the self-association feature with a decrease in contact frequency across sub-TAD boundaries, and some sub-TAD boundaries are associated with CTCF/Cohesin-mediated interactions [[13]](https://www.ncbi.nlm.nih.gov/pubmed/25497547).
 However, it differs from TADs that sub-TADs are less conserved across cell/tissue types and appear to be related to cell type– specific gene expression [[14]](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004018), [[15]](https://www.ncbi.nlm.nih.gov/pubmed/23706625).